Chapter One: Promises Made

 "Merridy?
 Are you quite alright?"

-"I thank you for your concern, Farlan," Merridy replied, quickly regaining her composure as she turned to face her oldest brother.
+"I thank you for your concern, your Majesty," Merridy replied, quickly regaining her composure as she turned to face her oldest brother.
+She didn't want to make a scene and embarrass both herself and the King.
 "I just need some fresh air.
 If you'll excuse me."

 She turned on her heel and walked outside into the courtyard gardens.
 Farlan watched his sister go and retook his seat.
 Chalix had watched the whole affair with a smirk plastered across his face.

 Farlan raked a hand through his dark hair.
 "I suppose it's just stress."